HITsz-TMG/Multimodal-In-Context-Tuning/README.md

 | Avg_L #MP | 13.50      | 20.34    | 18.30           |
 | Avg_L #Desp | 80.05    | 79.03    | 80.13           |

-**Table 1:** The detailed statistics of MD2T.
+**Table:** The detailed statistics of MD2T.
 Avg_N and Avg_L represent the average number and length respectively.
 MP and Desp indicate the marketing keywords and description.

 Our preprocessed data (Text + Images) can be downloaded from https://huggingface.co/datasets/YunxinLi/MD2T.